jcchai/coursera-getting-and-cleaning-data-project/README.md

 ##Steps to produce this project

-- Plsease see the details in `run_analysis.md` and `codebook.md`.

 - Those files  contain the instructions and steps with R code embedded  to produce this project.

 - The final tidy data is in `tidydata.txt`.
 It can be loaded by `Data<-read.table("tidydata.txt", sep=" ", head=TRUE)`

-- The codebok is in `codebook.md` .
+- The codebok is in `codebook.Rmd` .
 It gives the descriptions of the variables in the data frame prouduced by this project.

 ##Steps to reproduce this project

--  Open Rstudio to open R  Markdown file  `run_analysis.Rmd` to build the Project , then `run_analysis.md` , `codebook.md` and
-  `tidydata.txt` will be produced.

--  Alterativley the R script `run_analysis.r` can be used  to build the Project, but it only produces the final tidy dataset in `tidydata.txt`
+-  The R script `run_analysis.r` can be used  to build the Project, but it only produces the final tidy dataset in `tidydata.txt`